junlinchen12138/cse15l-lab-reports-2/labreport1.md

 Run it using `javac` and `java` on your computer and see what it prints out.

-Now, using the `SCP` command we are going to copy it to the server we were logged into before.
-In the terminal from the directory where the file we made is located, run the command below replacing `zz` with the letters from your course-specific account.
+Now, using the `scp` command we are going to copy it to the server we were logged into before.
+In the terminal from the directory where the file we made is located, run the command below replacing `**` with the letters from your course-specific account.
 ```
-$ scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/
+$ scp WhereAmI.java cs15lwi22**@ieng6.ucsd.edu:~/
 ```
 Just like with SSH, it will ask you for a password which you should type in and then hit `enter`.